Yair Golan: Political views

-Israeli-Palestinian conflict
+Israeli–Palestinian conflict

-Golan supports the Two States Solution based on land swaps and the keeping of most Settlement blocs.

-In a 2022 Interview to Kan 11 Golan said "We need to go to the base.
+Golan supports a two-state solution based on land swaps and the keeping of most settlement blocs.
+In a 2022 interview with Kan 11 Golan said "We need to return to the base.
 To go back to (the way of) Ben-Gurion, Rabin, Begin and Sharon.
-We need to disengage, we need to say: Yes, we would've liked all of Eretz Israel, as it's the land of our ancestors, but we have no choice.
-To keep the unity of the nation, we must give up on the unity of the land.
+We need to separate.
+We need to say: Yes, we would've liked all of Eretz Israel, as it's the land of our ancestors, but we have no choice.
+In order to preserve the integrity of the nation, we must give up on the unity of the land.
 I don't see any other chance for the State of Israel."

 Golan supports economic incentives in order to stabilize the hostilities in Gaza and to use military force if needed.
-Golan supports the 2005 Israeli Disengagement from Gaza to this day.

-Though there are conflicting statements, in the latest interviews Golan has stated that the IDF is an "Occupying military" but believes it is justified until peace is achieved.

-He has made statements against the BDS movement and in his opinion, it has anti-Semitic overtones, and that Israel has to "fight it to the bitter end."
+As of August 2022, Golan was still supporting the 2005 Israeli disengagement from Gaza, saying "I believe that, no, we have nothing to find there.
+It's a crazy idea in my eyes, the establishment of a bloc of Jewish settlements between Khan Yunis and the sea is a dreadful and terrible thing".
+Although there are conflicting statements, Golan stated in August 2022 that the IDF is an "occupying military" but believes it is justified until peace is achieved.
+He has made statements against the BDS movement, saying that he believes it has anti-Semitic overtones, and that Israel has to "fight it to the bitter end".

 Religion and state

-Golan believes in complete separation of state and religion including the end of the "marriage monopoly" in Israel, allowing LGBT+ marriage and public transportation on Shabbat.

-In several interviews and statements, Golan heavily criticized the lack of education in Haredi schools.
+Golan believes in complete separation of state and religion including the end of the "marriage monopoly" in Israel, allowing LGBTQ+ marriage and public transportation on Shabbat.
+In several interviews and statements, Golan heavily criticized the lack of secular education in Haredi schools.

 Economy

-Golan stated that he believes in "An economy that creates equal opportunities, that allows every young man and woman an open horizon thanks to proper education and proper infrastructure in the center and the periphery."
+Golan stated that he believes in "an economy that creates equal opportunities, that allows every young man and woman an open horizon thanks to proper education and proper infrastructure in the center and the periphery."

 Personal life and education

+Golan is married to Ruthie, he is a father to five children and resides in Rosh HaAyin.
 Golan holds a bachelor's degree in political science from Tel Aviv University, and a master's degree in public administration policy from Harvard University in the United States (joint program of the Wexner Foundation and the Kennedy School of Government).

-He is a father to five children and resides in Rosh HaAyin.